M0NsTeRRR/autoemailsmtp/README.md

 ```

 # Systemd
-To send an email each month you can setup a cron or use systemd like (must be adapated).
+To send an email each month you can setup a cron or use systemd like (must be adapted to your use case).
 Service file
 ```
 [Unit]